fxpio/tug/README.md

 - Deploy the service in minutes
 - Fully manage the remote service with the Progressive Web Application or the API Rest
-- All management commands use the API Rest of the Server
-- Authentication can be do with the AWS Security Token Service (session token) or the AWS IAM Credentials
-- Store the Composer package definitions, API keys and config in the DynamoDB
-- Put in cache the package versions and providers in S3
+- Server messages and the Progressive Web Application are localized in multiple languages
+- Available drivers:
+  - Github
+- Tiggers:
   - Create the Composer package definition when the branch or tag is created
   - Remove the Composer package definition when the branch or tag is deleted
   - Refresh the commit SHA1 on each commit
+- Storage:
+  - Store the Composer package definitions, API keys and config in the DynamoDB
+  - Put in cache the package versions and providers in S3
   - Track the download count of each package version by Composer
-- Server messages and the Progressive Web Application are localized in multiple languages
-- Available drivers:
-  - Github
-- Automatically configuration of the AWS credentials if the [Shared Credentials File](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) is present on your machine
-- Automatically configuration of the AWS regions if the Shared Config File is present on your machine
 - All API Rest to:
   - configure the server
   - list the repositories